djsavage2/PersonalSite/README.md

 ## Deploying

+To deploy manually, run `npm run deploy` in the project's root directory.
+Once the process finishes, you should see changes reflected on the live site.

 CI/CD is set up with GitHub actions, so whenever you push to `main` the output of `npm run export` will be dumped in the `gh-pages` branch which GitHub Pages builds from.

 To make changes to the CI/CD pipeline, edit `.github/workflows/main.yml`.